- Family: Cichlidae

 Pointers to Remember

 Prevention is okay but being proactive is better.
-Keep the tank clean by changing at least 30% of the water with fresh ones.
+Keep the tank clean by doing a 30% water change.

 Keep medications on hand.
 What are the medications to include in this kit?

 - Medicated foods

 Angelfish are prone to ich.
 Ich is a form of parasite, common in the fishkeeping hobby.
 It’s treatable by raising the temperature and medication.

 Another disease you should look out for is the angelfish virus.
 It’s a highly infectious virus.
 Angelfish with a low immune system may get infected.
 Since it’s a virus, medication won’t work.
 You’ll have to rely on your angelfish to fight this virus.